 The Medical Laboratory Science Program utilizes “rolling admissions” via which the Admissions Committee will send only one or two acceptance letters and wait to hear from the accepted applicant as to his/her desire to accept the offered position; this often may take weeks between acceptance letter cycles.
 This rolling admissions process typically begins October 1st.
 UPMC Chautauqua Medical Laboratory Science Program does not guarantee any positions to students or universities, all applications are reviewed without discrimination or preferential treatment.

-Qualified applicants (review Admission Requirements) may apply by mailing the completed application form, transcript evaluation form, and having all college transcripts mailed to the UPMC Chautauqua Medical Laboratory Science Program.
+Qualified applicants (review Admission Requirements) may apply by mailing the completed application form, transcript evaluation form, and having all college transcripts sent to the UPMC Chautauqua Medical Laboratory Science Program.
 On the application, make sure the contact information for the individuals selected to be references is clearly and carefully written.
 References will be contacted by the program via e-mail to complete an electronic reference form on your behalf.

 Applicant’s “To Do” List: